Pharmacy Residency Program - Sarasota

 The purpose of the one-month trauma rotation is to allow the resident to develop pharmacotherapy skills in the identification and resolution of drug therapy problems in the trauma patient population in both the critical care and floor setting.
 The resident will be responsible for patient workup, attending interdisciplinary rounds, formulating appropriate interventions, completing assigned patient care consults, assisting the team with critical patients and during procedures, and answering questions from the trauma and nursing teams.
 Topic discussions will occur twice weekly on topics relating to critical care and trauma.
 The resident will be required to complete a quality improvement project while on service, including but not limited to a nursing in-service, order set or protocol creation, patient discharge handout, etc. The completion of a journal club is required while on rotation from an article relating to trauma, surgery, emergency medicine, or critical care.
 The resident will also attend ECC trauma alerts when appropriate.

-The resident will have the opportunity to complete THREE elective rotations including, but not limited to:
+The resident will have the opportunity to choose THREE elective rotations including:

 • Cardiology/Anticoagulation